mohrez86/mohrez86/README.md

 # Mohammad Rezaalipour

-I am a recent PhD graduate in Informatics from [USI Università della Svizzera italiana](https://www.usi.ch/en), with a focus on software testing and analysis.
+I am a Postdoctoral Researcher at the [University of Passau](https://www.uni-passau.de/en/).
+My research focuses on software analysis, particularly in the areas of software testing and debugging.

-For a detailed overview of my research, publications, projects, and recent news, please visit my [homepage](https://mohrez86.github.io).
+For a detailed overview of my research, publications, projects, and recent news, and to get in touch with me, please visit my [homepage](https://mohrez86.github.io).

-## Contact Me

-I am open to collaboration and discussions.
-Feel free to reach out via **email** at rezaalipour [dot] mohammad [at] gmail [dot] com.